 Pimsleur has no gamification whatsoever.
 No streaks, no points, no leaderboards, no cartoon characters.
 It’s a straightforward language course that requires discipline and focus.
 Some learners find this refreshing; others find it dry and difficult to stick with, especially when lessons are 30+ minutes of audio repetition.

 Duolingo is one of the most effective habit-building apps ever made.
 Streaks, XP, leaderboards, achievement badges, and a cast of lovable characters (Lily!) make daily practice feel rewarding.
-It’s genuinely addictive — many users maintain daily streaks lasting years.
+It’s genuinely addictive, and many users maintain daily streaks lasting years.

 Pimsleur Premium includes some brief audio notes on cultural topics, but cultural content is not a core focus.
 The main lessons touch on practical situations (travel, dining, introductions) that naturally involve some cultural context.